SAP-samples/cap-local-development-workshop/exercises/03/README.md

 > 401|The request lacked valid authentication credentials|Can't verify who you are
 > 403|The request did contain valid credentials (i.e. was properly authenticated) but the authenticated user does not have the requisite permissions|Your identify is verified but you don't have access

+#### Make a request authenticated as a user with the requisite role

 👉 Repeat the same resource request but this time as user "alice", who does have the "admin" role:

 ```bash